dd-394/Vacancy-properties-in-FeCrV-alloy/README.md

 envirCalc.py – Neighbor search and classification (first to fourth nearest neighbors) with export to Excel.

 These scripts were used in the manuscript to process the raw data from 128 vacancy configurations.

+This repository also contains the dataset of Charge redistrbution (Chapter 3.2.1), Relaxation analysis (Chapter 3.2.1), Vacancy formation energy (Chapter 3.1) and Vacancy migration energy (Chapter 3.1).